nparashar150/buildscript/README.md

 Configure it as per your ROM
 Remove zram and metalava lines if you have more than 8Gb of ram as I have 8Gb so I need these patches

-Give it the permission it needs by "chown"
+Give it the permission it needs by '"chown"'